StackVista/stackstate-docs/configure/security/authentication/service_tokens.md

 ### Delete service tokens

-A Service Token can be deleted using the `sts service-token delete` command.
-Pass the ID of the Service Token as an argument.
+A service token can be deleted using the `sts service-token delete` command.
+Pass the ID of the service token as an argument.
 For example:

 ```bash
 > sts service-token delete 107484341630693
 ✅ Service token deleted: 107484341630693
 ```

-## Use Service Tokens
+## Use service tokens

-Once created, a Service Token can be used to authenticate to StackState from a headless service.
+Once created, a service token can be used to authenticate to StackState from a headless service.
 To do this you can either use the CLI or directly talk to the API.

 ### StackState CLI